-Keningtons has been established for over 80 years with offices in London and Swindon.
+Keningtons has been established for 85 years with offices in London and Swindon.
 We provide a complete range of property services with both local and national coverage.

 We advise Property Funds, Property Companies, Banks, Occupiers of Industrial, Office and Retail Property, Charities, Trade Unions and Individuals.
 To all our clients we strive to deliver: